survivejs/webpack-merge/README.md

 );
 ```

 The way it works is that you should annotate fields to match using `match` (or `CustomizeRule.Match` if you are using TypeScript) matching your configuration structure and then use specific strategies to define how particular fields should be transformed.
+If a match doesn't exist above a rule, then it will apply the rule automatically.

 ## Using with TypeScript